-- Failure to pass either the written exam or the skills performance for the NUR 122 challenge will necessitate the student enrolling in NUR 115 for Spring semester.
-NUR 115 includes attending the NUR 122 lectures, OCL sessions, and a minimum 24 hours of clinical experience. - Passing NUR 115 allows the student to enroll in NUR 238 in the fall semester.
-Please note that students must have completed BIO 141, BIO 142, and NAS 185 prior to enrolling in NUR 238. - Failure to pass NUR 115 will necessitate reapplying to the program and taking NUR 122 in the regular program.
+Failure to pass either the written exam or the skills performance for the NUR 122 challenge will necessitate the student enrolling in NUR 115 for Spring semester.
+NUR 115 includes attending the NUR 122 lectures, nursing skills lab (NSL) sessions, and a minimum 84 hours of clinical experience.

+Passing NUR 115 allows the student to enroll in NUR 238 in the fall semester.
+Please note that students must have completed NAS 185 prior to enrolling in NUR 238 and all clinical requirements.

+Failure to pass NUR 115 will necessitate reapplying to the program and taking NUR 122 in the regular program.
 Admission is not guaranteed.